-After Java is installed, it may need be enabled in your browser.
+After Java is installed, it may need to be enabled in your browser.
 Enable Java, and then clear your cache, cookies, and browsing history, and try again.

 - I installed the latest version of Java and made sure it was enabled in my browser.
 I still have problems viewing certain content items in Blackboard.
 What is wrong?

 Any old versions of Java should be removed from your computer after updating, to prevent performance and security problems.
-Usually the removal occurs during the update process, but if it does not, you will need to uninstall the old versions.
+Usually, the removal occurs during the update process, but if it does not, you will need to uninstall the old versions.
 Follow the instructions for Windows or Mac to remove all versions of Java.
 Then install the latest version and enable it in your browser.
 Restart your computer before logging into Blackboard again.

 - I was kicked out of a test.